-Henrietta H. Fore is Chairman of the Board and Chief Executive Officer of Holsman International, a manufacturing, consulting, and investment company.
+Henrietta H. Fore is the Excutive Director of UNICEF.
+Previously, Ms. Fore served as the Chairman of the Board and Chief Executive Officer of Holsman International, a manufacturing, consulting, and investment company.
 The Holsman companies include the 64-year-old Stockton Products, a manufacturer and distributor of steel and wire products.
 Ms. Fore serves as Co-Chair of Asia Society and Co-Chair of Women Corporate Directors.
 She is a Trustee of the Aspen Institute and the Center for Strategic and International Studies.
 She serves on the Corporate Boards of Exxon Mobil Corporation (NYSE: XOM) and Theravance, Inc. (NASDAQ: THRX).
 In addition, Ms. Fore provides advisory services to several international corporations, including the Coca-Cola Company.

 From 2007 to 2009, Ms. Fore served as the Administrator of the U.S. Agency for International Development (USAID), and Director of United States Foreign Assistance, holding the equivalent rank as Deputy Secretary of State.
 Ms. Fore was the first woman to serve in these roles.
 She was responsible for managing $39.5 billion of U.S. foreign assistance annually, including support to countries recovering from disaster, trying to escape poverty, and engaging in democratic reforms.
 She oversaw an annual budget of $12.3 billion, and a staff of approximately 8,000, of whom more than 75 percent worked overseas in USAID field offices.
 She served on the Boards of the Overseas Private Investment Corporation, and the Millennium Challenge Corporation.
 Ms. Fore received the Distinguished Service Award in 2009, the highest award the Secretary of State can bestow.